sourcegraph/handbook/content/departments/engineering/dev/admin-exp/devops/managed/v1.1/mi1-1_upgrade_process.md

 ## Steps

+### Ensure we have release a new version of the managed_instance terraform module in `sourcegraph/deploy-sourcegraph-managed`

+Check if executors module contains the [latest version](https://github.com/sourcegraph/terraform-google-executors/tags) https://github.com/sourcegraph/deploy-sourcegraph-managed/blob/main/modules/executors/main.tf, and bump the version as needed

+After the change is merged on `main`, tag a new version by following the convention of `mi-module-vx.y.z-va`, e.g. `mi-module-v3.40.1-v1`.

+Update `ref` to the `managed_instance` module in `infrastructure.tf` to reference the latest tag.

 ### Ensure new version of `docker-compose.yaml` file is in the golden directory

 If they are not, download the file and open a PR to commit the file prior to upgrade